 In 2017 we awarded our first round of grants in partnership with Sport Relief supporting 11 rugby for change projects across England and one international project in Argentina.

 Try for Change Small Grants 2017

-11 projects were awarded the first set of Try for Change Small Grants in September 2017.
-Aimed at supporting smaller charities, community groups and grassroots rugby clubs in England, the grants offer projects up to £10,000 to support the valuable work they are doing to improve lives through rugby.
+Aimed at supporting smaller charities, community groups and grassroots rugby clubs in England, the small grants round gave projects up to £10,000 to support the valuable work they are doing to improve lives through rugby.
 Over 40 organisations, including 17 rugby clubs, applied for a small grant, with 11 projects ultimately being awarded funding.

 Try for Change awarded a grant to the ‘Second Chance’ project run by Fundación Espartanos, Buenos Aires, Argentina.
 In Argentina, the reoffending rate is as high as 60% due to lack of opportunities for prisoners to gain vocational skills so Fundación Espartanos has launched a programme called ‘Second Chance’ which uses rugby as a platform for social change.